debby123p/Regional-Bias-Detection-for-Indian-States-using-Large-Language-Models/README.md

 ## Code

 - [Data_cleaning](https://colab.research.google.com/drive/1qEGHVvUY9JrtbDrsh5AwGrvR2eSdiP5T?authuser=0#scrollTo=Bam4mgJi-HXW)
+-
-This file contains the cleaning of the dataset, where primary cleaning is done, along with utilising SBERT model, we have calculated the word-similarity score to categorized comments in the following categories:
+This file contains the cleaning of the dataset, where primary cleaning is done, along with utilising the SBERT model, we have calculated the word-similarity score to categorise comments in the following categories:

 1) Positive
 2) Negative